mohitpai/journey-optimizer.en/help/using/building-journeys/read-segment.md

 >[!NOTE]
 >
+>For journeys using a Read Segment activity, there is a maximum number of journeys that can start at the exact same time.
+Retries will be performed by the system but please avoid having more than five journeys (with Read Segment, scheduled or starting "as soon as possible") starting at the exact same time by spreading them over time, for example 5 to 10 minutes apart.
+>
 >The Burst paid add-on allows very fast push message sending in large volumes for simple journeys that include a read segment and a simple push message.
 For more information, refer to [this section](../building-journeys/journey-gs.md#burst)

 ### Configure the activity {#configuring-segment-trigger-activity}